nfttrader-io/sdk-js/README.md

 sdk.method2(...)
 ```

-Why i need to specify a private key?
-Because in a backend environment you haven't a wallet like Metamask or similar that can provide you a way to interact directly with the blockchain by sending a transaction to a smart contract.
-This is why you need to specify a private key, in order to be able to perform writing operation on the blockchain.
+Why do I need to specify a private key?
+Because in a backend environment you do not have a crypto wallet like Metamask or similar that can provide you a way to interact directly with the blockchain, by sending a transaction to a smart contract.
+This is why you will need to specify a private key.
+In order to be able to perform writing operations on the blockchain.
 Provide the ```privateKey``` parameter is not mandatory.
-If you specify the ```avoidPrivateKeySigner``` parameter to ```false```, you will be able to use the ```NFTTraderSDK``` object but only for performing reading operation on the smart contract.
+If you specify the ```avoidPrivateKeySigner``` parameter to ```false```, you will be able to use the ```NFTTraderSDK``` object but only for performing read operations on the smart contract.

 **IMPORTANT.
 WE NEVER STORE YOUR PRIVATE KEY. privateKey IS A READ-ONLY PARAMETER.**

-If you are developing a frontend application (SPA), a website or a plugin you can initialize the ```NFTTraderSDK``` object in this way.
+If you are developing a Frontend Application (SPA), a Website or a Plugin you can initialize the ```NFTTraderSDK``` object in this manner.

 ```js
 window.addEventListener('load', async () => {